 The first thing I notice about a resume:

-Formatting.
+Formatting and spelling.
 If someone has put in the effort and it’s easy to read, it makes a huge difference.
-Your resume doesn’t need to be pretty with pictures and graphics but if it’s easy to read it will stand out.
+Your resume doesn’t need to be pretty with pictures and graphics but if it’s easy to read and you’ve used the glorious ‘spell check’ function it will stand out.
 Or, even scrap a resume and send us a video!